Most Brooklyn drivers are probably familiar with the New York State Driver Point System and how it can impact their right to drive a motor vehicle.

 Never allow a traffic ticket to go uncontested.
 Every point on your license brings you that much closer to losing it completely.

 James Medows, Traffic Ticket Lawyer, can provide you with the best defense possible.
-To arrange a free case evaluation, call or text 917-856-1247.
+To arrange a free case evaluation, call 917-856-1247.
 Alternatively, you can also send an email with a brief description of your case.